Lurpigi/Bend_on_Colab/README.md

 2. Load the Rust environment automatically
 3. Install `hvm` and `bend-lang` via Cargo

+## Setting Up the Environment

+After installation, add the following command at the beginning of your Colab notebook to ensure that bend is available in the system path:

+import os
+os.environ["PATH"] += os.pathsep + os.path.expanduser("~/.cargo/bin")

+## Running Bend Scripts

+Once installed, you can execute Bend scripts using the following command:

+!bend run /content/file.bend

 ## Troubleshooting

 If you encounter any issues: